Interactive Solo Ethereum staking guide for Ubuntu OS

 which sshd

 This command should print directory of the SSH service.
 If it prints an empty response, SSH is not installed on the server and thus connecting to server over SSH is not possible.
-If required, SSH can be installed with following command:

 With allowed SSH access, you must protect SSH access to your server from attackers.
 Based on your network confifuration, access may be possible from: